 One of the primary instigators of New Mexico’s Lincoln County War, James J. Dolan was born in Galway County, Ireland, on May 2, 1848.
 When he was just five years old, his family immigrated to the United States.

-When the Civil War broke out, Dolan joined the Union Army in 1863, serving two years before making his way to New Mexico.
-There, he enlisted in the First New Mexico Volunteers and was stationed at Fort Stanton, New Mexico, where he mustered out in April, 1869.
+When the Civil War broke out, Dolan joined the Union Army in 1862.
+After the war, he eventually made his way to New Mexico, where he again served Fort Stanton, New Mexico.
+Dolan was discharged in April, 1869.

 While at Fort Stanton he met another Irishman named Lawrence Murphy, who had also served at Fort Stanton and now owned a sutler’s store called the L. G. Murphy & Co.
 Store.

 Dolan went to work as a clerk for Murphy and quickly picked up on Murphy’s unethical and illegal business practices.

 The store, which had profited from Murphy’s military contacts, was awarded government contracts to supply beef and other supplies to Fort Stanton and the local Mescalero-Apache Reservation Agency.
 However, much of what they supplied was gained illegally.

 In May, 1873, the hot-headed James Dolan attempted to shoot and kill a Fort Stanton Captain named James Randlett.
 Later that summer, in September, L. G. Murphy & Co. was evicted from Fort Stanton, partly due to Dolan’s confrontation with Captain Randlett, but also due to accusations of price gauging and scamming the local Mescalero-Apache of the supplies they were supposed to be providing.
 Amazingly; however, Murphy did not lose his government contracts and quickly made plans to establish a new business in Lincoln, New Mexico.